nocalhost/nocalhost.github.io/docs/getting-started.md

 ## Step 5: Start DevMode

-By clicking the green hammer icon, you can switch a service to DevMode.
+Switch the service to the DevMode by clicking on the green hammer icon.

 ![](../assets/images/click-green-hammer.png)

-Choose "Clone from Git repo" and specify a dir to storage.
+Select “Clone from Git repo” and specify a local address for Nocalhost to clone the source code.

 ![](../assets/images/clone-repo.png)

-After checking out source codes, Nocalhost will open a new window and continue switching to DevMode.
+After the source code is checked out, Nocalhost will open a new VSCode window, and continue to switch to the DevMode.

-After DevMode established, you will see this:
+When it is completed (it will take long time when it is the first time to run it), you will find:

 ![](../assets/images/devmode.png)

-In DevMode, the dev container will not respond for requests until you start process again.
+Under the DevMode, the main process will not startup by default for the DevContainer, and therefore it will not respond the request from the website.
+While refresh the webpage, the webpage will be on error and will be recovered, until you start up again.

-Execute `sh run.sh` in dev container to start **productpage service** in hot-reloading mode:
+You can execute `sh run.sh` to start your process.

 ![](../assets/images/run-sh.png)

-## Step 6: Make code changes and check the result
+## Step 6: Change the code and check the result

-Make code changes and refresh the web page you opened to check out the result.
+You can try to change a piece of code, refresh and check the result.

-Example, add **Hello Nocalhost!** here in line 355 of **productpage.py**.
-Don't forget to save the file. 😎
+For example: add "Hello Nocalhost!" at line 355 in the file productpage.py.
+Do not forget to save the file. 😎

 ![](../assets/images/code-changes.png)

-Refresh the webpage [http://127.0.0.1:39080/productpage](http://127.0.0.1:39080/productpage){:target="_blank"} , you will see the code change result immediately. 😄
+Refresh the webpage, here is the outcome: [http://127.0.0.1:39080/productpage](http://127.0.0.1:39080/productpage){:target="_blank"}  😄

 ![](../assets/images/after-change.png)

 # Congratulations!

-By this tutorial based on Nocalhost, you've experienced the convenience and power of cloud native development.
-Try to use it in real projects!
+You have had a great experience about the Cloud Native development through above Nocalhost simple tutorial.
+You can start to try to configure and use the Nocalhost in the real project now.

-Any questions and contributions are welcomed.
-GitHub Issue: [https://github.com/nocalhost/nocalhost](https://github.com/nocalhost/nocalhost){:target="_blank"}
+Any feedback is welcomed.
+Github Issues: [https://github.com/nocalhost/nocalhost](https://github.com/nocalhost/nocalhost){:target="_blank"}